3 girls among 6 shot in East Garfield Park

 Surveillance video from a corner grocery store's camera captured the entire incident.
 In the video, a family is seen leaving their apartment and walking around the corner to a parked car.
 Two women and five children are in the process of getting in when a passenger in a gray sedan driving eastbound at Walnut near Homan Avenue opens fire on a group of people walking on the sidewalk.

-The sedan never stops, just keeps on driving, leavening behind six people shot, including three of the children, aged 5, 14 and 15, who were getting into the car and 20-year-old Tamya Russell.
+The sedan never stops, just keeps on driving, leaving behind six people shot, including three of the children, aged 5, 14 and 15, who were getting into the car and 20-year-old Tamya Russell.

 They were not the intended targets of the shooting, police said.
 The suspects' vehicle was last seen going north on Homan Avenue after the shooting.